Is live chat helping my support team achieve their customer service and sales goals?

 2. Missed Chats

-While it is important for you to know the total chats your support team has received so far, it is also crucial to look into metrics like missed chats.
+While you need to know the total chats your support team has received so far, it is also crucial to look into metrics like missed chats.

-This metric will help you see the total number of missed chats that take place in a specific time duration.
+This metric will help you see the total number of missed chats in a specific time duration.
 You can add hourly, daily, weekly, or monthly filters to see when and at what time did your support team miss out on incoming chats.

 How to Improve Missed Chat Metrics?